|Authors:||Blaise Thompson |

 Briefly, yaq daemon versions shall have the format

-Any backwards-incompatable changes (that is, any update which may require yaq-rpc client changes) SHALL increment the
+Any backwards-incompatible changes (that is, any update which may require yaq-rpc client changes) SHALL increment the

 MAJOR part of the version.